Global Urban Humanities Graduate Core Seminar Spring 2020

 Instructors: Jason Luger (City & Regional Planning) and Angela Marino (Theater, Dance and Performance Studies)

-This theory and methods course examines a foundational set of readings in urban humanities.
+This theory and methods course examine a foundational set of readings in urban humanities.
 Required for the Graduate Certificate in Global Urban Humanities.
 For more, visit the Graduate Certificate Program page.

 Throughout, students will be exposed to and critically consider different kinds of methodologies, including interview methods, observation, discourse analysis, formal analysis, archival research, and photography.